 11. Become a Virtual Assistant / Social Media Pro

-There are so many online businesses these days, and with that comes opportunity for assistant work.
-We personally have a staff of 4 virtual assistants who help us with everything from building up our Pinterest account to editing articles for our website.
+There are so many online businesses these days, and with that comes the opportunity for assistant work.
+We personally have a staff of 3 full-time virtual assistants who help us with everything from building up our Pinterest account to editing articles for our websites.

-Depending on the company, there might be opportunity to literally get paid to travel as well.
-We’ve sent our assistants on trips to New Hampshire and Beijing on our behalf, and some businesses hold meet-ups with their staff in various places around the world.
+Depending on the company, there might be an opportunity to literally get paid to travel as well.

 Plus, since they’re seasonal, you can work in the southern hemisphere for part of the year, then move north.
-Find yourself exploring Canada, then head south to experience New Zealand!
+This is a great job to get paid to travel — find yourself exploring Canada, then head south to experience New Zealand!